silvanayousry/s-k8-proxy-rebuild/README.md

 ### Installation

-1- The VMs running K8s will be hosted on GCP with the following specs:
+1- The VM running K8s will be hosted on GCP with the following specs:

-- 1 Bastion, 1 master and 1 worker
-- Ubuntu 18.04
+- Ubuntu 20.04
 - e2-medium (2 vCPUs, 4 GB memory)

-2- Generate a new ssh-key on the bastion and copy it to authorized_keys of all the machines:

-  `ssh-keygen`

-2- Install needed packages on the bastion server:
+3- Install needed packages:

 ```
 sudo apt update